hanoirocker/ticketing_management/services/nats-test/README.md

 NATS Streaming server is build on top of NATS, which is a very basic implementation for event sharing.
 NATS S.S is currently deprecated, but since this whole project doesn’t represent a 100% full example to get straight on prod, we’ll use this service anyways.
-More update alternatives to NATS could be Kafka or RabbitMQ.
+Updated alternatives to NATS could be Kafka or RabbitMQ.

 ## Workflow: